 7. Go cycling amid stunning natural surroundings

-Cycling is a great way to get some exercise while you enjoy the fresh air and beautiful scenery.
-It is also a great way to explore the area and see things you wouldn’t be able to see from a car or bus.
+Cycling is a great way to exercise while enjoying the fresh air and beautiful scenery.
+It is also a great way to explore the area and see things you couldn’t see from a car or bus.

 See Related: Tips for Riding a Bike in Amsterdam